zeroeth/mainframe.core/README.md

 ![mainframe](mainframe.jpg)

 Dotfiles for vim and git.
-Friendly to Backbone.js projects, Arduino and Ruby.
+Friendly to Backbone.js projects, Arduino, Processing and Ruby.

 #### Installation